 This is Part II of my analysis of the 2016 Presidential Election through the lens of the Principles of War: (Definitions of each Principle)

-Centralized control and decentralized execution are a central component of Unity of Command.
-Trumps campaign, unlike Romney’s for instance, succeeded because it was decentralized in execution, adaptive and flexible as a result since it relied on local volunteers.
+Centralized control and decentralized execution are central components of Unity of Command.
+Trump’s campaign, unlike Romney’s for instance, succeeded because it was decentralized in execution, adaptive and flexible as a result since it relied on local volunteers.

 Trump’s Campaign effectively used “Surprise”, but the effect was amplified because of Hillary’s Campaign the Democrat Party’s hubris.